mokshverma-dev/loan-approval-prediction-model/README.md

 # Hi, I'm Moksh Verma! 👋

-# Loan Approval Prediction Model
+# ML Project : Loan Approval Prediction Model

 ### ~ Financial Loan approval Prediction Machine Learning Model by using Python and ML Modules.

-## What is the Purpose of this Project?
+# What is the Purpose of this Project?

 This Random Forest Classification Machine Learning Model helps in Predicting whether the Candidate is capable of Repaying the Loan.
 Based on some Labels/Attributes this Machine Learning Model Predicts whether to Grant Loan to that Candidate or not!

-## Industry Requirement?
+# Industry Requirement?

 This type of Random Forest Classification Models are highly used in **Finance Industry**(Corporate Banks and more).